Rudi Assauer: Image and personality

 Assauer was one of the best-known German football executives, also because of his distinctive image and appearance.
 He was very outspoken with his opinions and had the image of a "macho with heart".
 Due to his habit of smoking a great number of cigars, he was given the nickname Stumpen-Rudi or Cheroot Rudi.
 He was described by Michael Meier, former chairman of Borussia Dortmund, as a Kashmir Hooligan.

 In 2010, he was quoted as saying openly gay footballers should find another job.
 "If a player came to me and said he was gay I would say to him: 'You have shown courage'.
 But then I would tell him to find something else to do.
 That's because those who out themselves always end up busted by it, ridiculed by their fellow players and by people in the stands.
 We should spare them these witch hunts."

 Personal life

 Assauer lived with the actress Simone Thomalla until January 2009.

 On 31 January 2012, Assauer confirmed media reports that he, still only 67, was suffering from Alzheimer's disease.
-Aussauer spoke openly about his disease in a number of interviews afterwards, which started a public discussion about Alzheimer's, but withdrew from public during his last years.
+Aussauer spoke openly about his disease in a number of interviews afterwards, which started a public discussion about Alzheimer's, but withdrew from the public during his last years.
 On 6 February 2019, his life partner Beata Schneider announced that he had died.